kidwm/react-flex-carousel/README.md

 # react-flex-carousel

 A simple responsive Carousel powered by React and CSS Flexbox

 You can also try [nuka-carousel](https://github.com/kenwheeler/nuka-carousel) if needed more features.

-**CAUTION, this package export ES2015 module, if you need CommonJS or UMD support, please use babel to compile**

 ## Feature